One of my favorite synthesizer instruments from last year is ElectraX by Tone2 Audiosoftware.

 The general settings section I mentioned earlier also has some useful functions for creating your own patches.
 The init button lets you reset the layer and mod matrix values, or pick one of the available templates as a starting point, and copy/paste functions are available for the patch, layer, and oscs.

 So what does it sound like?
-ElectraX features so many synthesis mthods and options that you can use it to create virtually any sound.
-Check Tone2′s official (and sometimes hilarious) audio demo below.
+ElectraX features so many synthesis methods and options that you can use it to create virtually any sound.
+Check Tone2’s official video overview by Dan Worall below.